-American Library Association Position Statement on the Confidentiality of Library Records

-The members of the American Library Association, recognizing the right to privacy of library users, believe that records held in libraries which connect specific individuals with specific resources, programs, or services are confidential and not to be used for purposes other than routine record keeping: i.e., to maintain access to resources, to ensure that resources are available to users who need them, to arrange facilities, to provide resources for the comfort and safety of patrons, or to accomplish the purposes of the program or service.
+American Library Association Position Statement on the Confidentiality of Library Records with specific resources, programs, or services are confidential and not to be used for purposes other than routine record keeping: i.e., to maintain access to resources, to ensure that resources are available to users who need them, to arrange facilities, to provide resources for the comfort and safety of patrons, or to accomplish the purposes of the program or service.
 The library community recognizes that children and youth have the same rights to privacy as adults.